Cort responds to the Bishopric two months later: "You can accommodate the residents of the old Palma prison"

 Young people, increasingly believers

-According to the details, it is a phenomenon that he considers “difficult to define” and that, in part, would be linked to the resurgence of groups of young people who, in some cases, are “much more independent” from the Church.
+According to the details, it is a phenomenon that he considers “difficult to define” and which, in part, would be linked to the resurgence of groups of young people who, in some cases, are “much more independent” from the Church.